 Customer Installation Record Form

-The following form should be completed by the qualified installer / service technician for you to keep as a record of the installation in case of a warranty claim.
+The following form should be completed by the installer for you to keep as a record of the installation in case of a warranty claim.
 After reading the important notes at the bottom of the page, please also sign this document.

 Customer's Name

 Date of Installation

 Installation Address

 Product Name / Serial Number(s)

 Comments

 Installer's Code / Name

 Installers Phone Number

 Signed by Installer

 Signed by Customer

 Installation Notes